Understanding Post Office Savings Schemes in India 2026

 Sukanya Samriddhi Yojana

-Focused on securing a girl child’s future, this scheme ( Sukanya Samriddhi Yojana) offers an attractive interest rate and tax benefits.
+Focused on securing a girl child’s future, Sukanya Samriddhi Yojana offers an attractive interest rate and tax benefits.
 It assists parents in building funds for their daughter’s education and marriage.
 With effect from July 1, 2023, it offers an interest rate of 8% per year, calculated annually.

 Post Office RD Account

-The Post Office RD Account is designed for individuals who wish to save a fixed amount of money every month.
+The Recurring Deposit (RD) account is for those of us who need disciplined savings.
+It lets you invest a fixed amount every single month.
 This scheme is particularly beneficial for those who prefer a disciplined approach to saving, allowing them to accumulate a substantial corpus over time.

 Post Office Time Deposit Account